-The experts at the Voice, Airway and Swallowing Disorders Program help address difficulties with any of these key functions:
+The experts at the Voice, Airway and Swallowing Disorders Program help address difficulties with any of these key disorders:

 - Voice: hoarseness, a change in your voice quality, loss of range, vocal fatigue, strained voice or difficulty speaking (dysphonia)

 - Airway: subglottic stenosis, chronic cough or noisy breathing (stridor)

 - Swallowing: laryngopharyngeal reflux, difficulty swallowing (dysphagia) or the sensation of having something in your throat (globus)

 The program's capabilities include the following: